 After waiting about a year for the bass, it arrived at A&M Studios in Hollywood at the tail end of recording the basic tracks for our first Arista recording, called simply "Happy the Man".
 When I opened the case, there were three business cards - two contained a note from Paul as below.

-A few months later the neck warped on PRS #7 and I had to give it back to Paul for repair.
+A few months later PRS #7 developed some problems - and I had to give it back to Paul for repair.
 He had only built a couple of basses - and he was still experimenting with the design of his truss rods.
 He really went to an extreme to build the wide thin neck I had requested - and perhaps it was simply too thin.
 He had finished another bass in the meantime, the eleventh instrument he had built - which was pretty much a twin of my original PRS bass.
 He loaned me that one (serial number #11) to use while he fixed mine.

 I was heartbroken a couple of weeks later when he announced that the #7 bass was not fixable and that he would have to spend a year building me a new one.
 He couldn't even re-use the body due to the set neck.

 He then asked when he could get the PRS loaner back.
-I had sold my Rickenbacker by then and this was the only bass I had.
+He still had my Rickenbacker with no treble pickup - and PRS #11 was the only bass I had.
 I told him I had become used to the neck, which was shaped much more to Paul's liking - and that I wasn't giving it back.
 I told him I would take #11 "even up" as a swap for #7.
 He was upset, as he needed to sell the bass to make rent, but, I stuck to my guns and he eventually gave in.
+Later, I threw in the Rick which he managed to fix up and sell to one of my bass students for decent price, so it all worked out.
 The only difference between #7 and #11 was the neck shape.
 Also, the honduras mahogany was darker, heavier and very highly figured on #11.